Lehlohonolo-Saohatse/Microcontroller-Systems-Labs/lab_01/README.md

 - Creating and testing code with the simulator.

 ## 📊 Results
-- Initial build failed due to errors (see Attachment 2 for details).
+- Initial build failed due to errors.
 - After fixes, the program built successfully, generating .hex and .cod files.
 - Simulation showed PORTB incrementing in an infinite loop, with delay for visibility.